 2nd Prize | Politiques

-This same project received an Honourable Mention award from our media partner, the Público newspaper.
+This same project received an Honorable Mention award from our media partner, the Público newspaper.

-The purpose of the annual Arquivo.pt Award is to promote practical applications or complete research studies based on the information accessible through Arquivo.pt, which demonstrate the usefulness of this public service and the importance of preserving the information published on the web.
+The Arquivo.pt Award, held annually, aims to promote practical applications or complete research studies. based on information accessible through Arquivo.pt, which demonstrate the usefulness of this public service and the importance of preserving information published on the web.

-For this reason, works may focus on themes from any area (e.g. Education, History, Sociology, Communication, Health, Informatics), as long as this service is used as the main source of information
+For this reason, the works may affect themes from any area (e.g. Education, History, Sociology, Communication, Health, IT), as long as this service is used as the main source of information.

 What is Arquivo.pt

-Arquivo.pt is a research infrastructure that archives and preserves web pages published in Portugal since 1996 and has an online search service that provides access to all the archived information.
-The main goal of this FCCN unit service is to preserve the information published on the web for memory, study and research, with open access to the entire population.
+Arquivo.pt is a research infrastructure that archives and preserves web pages published in Portugal since 1996 and offers an online search service that provides access to all archived information.
+The main objective of this FCCN service is to preserve information published on the web for memory, study, and research, with open access to the entire population.

-With a connection to the world of research illustrated by the presence of Arquivo.pt in Registry of Research Data Repositories, a platform used by international researchers as a source of open data, this service has been developing several activities to identify online data related to Research & Development (R&D) projects, in order to preserve them in a systematic way.
+With connections to the world of research illustrated by the presence of Arquivo.pt in Registry of Research Data Repositories, a platform used by international researchers as a source of open data, this service has been developing several activities to identify online data related to Research & Development (R&D) projects, so that they can be preserved systematically.

 We recommend reading the article Arquivo.pt: The role of digital preservation in open science.